 - Professional individual artists, arts administrators and educators.

 In some instances, individuals who are enrolled at the time of application and will be enrolled during the grant period in an academic or degree-granting program are not eligible.

 The Commission holds grant workshops in each grant division each year.
-The upcoming schedule for FY2016 will be posted on this website when it becomes available.
-The FY2016 Online Grants workshop is online now.
+An Online Grant workshop is available here.